tenable/terrascan/kustomize/README.md

    **OR**

-   If you aim to use the deployed terrascan server both by the validating webhook and argocd pre-sync hooks, follow steps 1 to 2 from the
-   `Deploying Terrascan Server For Remote Repository Scan` section above.
+   If you aim to use the deployed terrascan server both by the validating webhook and for remote repository scans, follow steps 1 to 2 from the `Deploying Terrascan Server For Remote Repository Scan` section above and replace `- ../server-tls` with `- ../server-remote-repo-scan` in the `webhook/kustomization.yaml` file.

 2. In `webhook/validating-webhook.yaml` and `webhook/deployment-env.yaml` file, Replace `<WEBHOOK_API_KEY>`with the string that
    you want your terrascan server key to be.